DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateFilterExpression.md

     export class AppComponent {
         calculateFilterExpression (filterValue, selectedFilterOperation) {
             const column = this as any;
-            // Implementation for the "between" comparison operator if (selectedFilterOperation === "between" && Array.isArray(filterValue)) {
+            // Override implementation for the "between" filter operation if (selectedFilterOperation === "between" && Array.isArray(filterValue)) {
                 const filterExpression = [
                     [column.dataField, ">", filterValue[0]],